tttapa/team-310/Arduino/Protocol-descr.md

 The app should display the actual speed, both as a decimal value, and on a speedometer gauge.
 Setting the speed level can be done using a slider with n positions, or n separate buttons.
 Increment/decrement commants may not be used, only absolute _speed setting_ commands.
+## Battery
+The app should display the battery level of the vehicle, and produce a warning message when the level is too low.